 Armed Forces Programme

-We welcome applications from serving personnel who are considering a future NHS career and from people in the veteran community.
+We welcome approaches from serving personnel who are considering a future NHS career – we can offer work shadowing and experience.

 If you find a role that is of interest to you and would like support with your application, or if you are interested in finding out more about Solent NHS Trust’s Military and Veteran Programme, email firstname.lastname@example.org